chaturay/serverless-artillery/README.md

 ```
 slsart invoke --help
 ```

+### Reserved and unsupported flags
+`slsart` commands support most commandline flags of the corresponding `sls` (Serverless Framework) commands.
+#### Reserved flags
+Following flags are reserved in `slsart invoke` command.
+- The flags `-t`, `--type`, `-f`, and `--function` are reserved for `serverless-artillery` use.
+They cannot be supplied on the command line.
+- The `-t` and `--type` flags are reserved because the tool uses the script you provide it to cacluate whether an `Event` or `RequestResponse` invocation type is more appropriate.
+If that argument was supplied, a user might have an expectation-behavior mismatch.
+- The `-f` and `--function` flags are reserved because a part of the value that `serverless-artillery` provides is the automated definition of the function providing load testing and thereby a necessarily strong opinion of the name that function was given.
+#### Unsupported flags
+The flag `--raw` is unsupported in `slsart invoke` command because, while arbitrary functions can accept strings, a string does not comprise a valid artillery script.

 ### Providing a data store to view the results of your performance test
 - If your script specifies a small load that can be generated by single invocation of [load generating lambda function](#load-generating-lambda-function-on-aws) then the results are reported back at the end of `slsart invoke` command.